California Automobile Assigned Risk Plan (CAARP)

 Find Cheap Auto Insurance Quotes in California

-The California Automobile Assigned Risk Plan (CAARP) was created in 1947 by the state legislature to make sure that all drivers on the road are protected by auto insurance.
+Created in 1947 by the state legislature, the California Automobile Assigned Risk Plan (CAARP) ensures all California drivers are protected by auto insurance.

 What is the California Automobile Assigned Risk Plan (CAARP)?

-The California Automobile Assigned Risk Plan is the state's residual auto insurance market, which is also called the nonstandard market.
+The California Automobile Assigned Risk Plan is the state's residual auto insurance market.
+It is also called the nonstandard market.

 Consumers may use CAARP if: